-On behalf of the Board, I would like to express deep appreciation for lan's leadership, integrity and commitment to members over the past 15 years.
-One of lan's enduring legacies is the remarkable team that Ian has put in place that will ensure that the Fund continues to place the long-term financial interests of members at the forefront of everything we do.
+like to express deep appreciation for lan's leadership, integrity and commitment to members over the past 15 years.
+One of lan's enduring This year, we celebrated 15 years legacies is the remarkable team that as AustralianSuper.
+AustralianSuper Ian has put in place that will ensure was created through the merger that the Fund continues to place of the Australian Retirement the long-term financial interests Fund (ARF) and STA in 2006. of members at the forefront of At the end of June 2021, everything we do.

-Having worked with AustralianSuper for 14 years across a number of executive functions, Paul Schroder is well placed to lead the Fund in its next phase of growth and evolution.
-Strong succession planning by the Board has enabled us to develop and now appoint Paul to the role of Chief Executive from within the Fund.
-The Board has every Investment Committee and Debbie achieve your confidence Paul will ensure the Fund Taylor to the Technology Committee. in retirement.

-continues to deliver top performance.
-I am also pleased to report that and world-class products and services to members.
+achieve their best financial position AustralianSuper's Balanced in retirement.
+Having worked with AustralianSuper investment option provided historic for 14 years across a number of Building expertise returns of 20,43% for the financial executive functions, Paul Schroder Membership of the Board remained year, with the 10 year return at is well placed to lead the Fund in its 9.73% per annum.
+The Fund is stable throughout the financial year next phase of growth and evolution. ranked number one in performance while the Fund continued to build Strong succession planning by the over 7, 10, 15 and 20 years.1 This expertise through appointments Board has enabled us to develop performance is the result of a to Committees.
+We were pleased and now appoint Paul to the role considered and measured response to welcome Pippa Downes to the of Chief Executive from within the Fund.
+The Board has every confidence Paul will ensure the FundInvestment Committee and Debbie Taylor to the Technology Committee.achieve your in retirement. to the market volatility experienced through the financial year.
+As continues to deliver top performance I am also pleased to report that and world-class products and services to members.
 I look forward to working closely with Paul.

+1 Based on the AustralianSuper Balanced investment option compared to the SuperRatings Fund Crediting Rate Survey - SR50 Balanced (60-76) Index, periods to 30 June 2021.